Rambert Dance Company: Members

-Artistic Director
+Artistic director

 Rambert's artistic director is Benoit Swan Pouffer, an internationally renowned dance artist and company leader.
-Originally from Paris, Benoit was a principal dancer with the Alvin Ailey American Dance Theatre for seven years and then the director of Cedar Lake Contemporary Ballet in New York for ten years.
-Benoit has choreographed dance for companies around the world including Rambert and Ailey 2, for feature films, music videos and Broadway shows.
+Originally from Paris, Benoit was a principal dancer with the Alvin Ailey American Dance Theater for seven years and then the director of Cedar Lake Contemporary Ballet in New York for ten years.
+Benoit has choreographed dance for companies around the world, including Rambert and Ailey 2, for feature films, music videos and Broadway shows.
 Benoit's ability to blend artistically stimulating content with commercially popular work had led to critical acclaim.

 Prior to Benoit's tenure, Rambert's artistic directors were: